A. Mitchell Palmer: May Day warnings

 Within Palmer's Justice Department, the General Intelligence Division (GID), headed by J. Edgar Hoover, had become a storehouse of information about radicals in America.
 It had infiltrated many organizations and, following the raids of November 1919 and January 1920, it had interrogated thousands of those arrested and read through boxes of publications and records seized.
 Though agents in the GID knew there was a gap between what the radicals promised in their rhetoric and what they were capable of accomplishing, they nevertheless told Palmer they had evidence of plans for an attempted overthrow of the U.S. government on May Day 1920.

 With Palmer's backing, Hoover warned the nation to expect the worst: assassinations, bombings, and general strikes.
 Palmer issued his own warning on April 29, 1920, claiming to have a "list of marked men" and said domestic radicals were "in direct connection and unison" with European counterparts with disruptions planned for the same day there.
 Newspapers headlined his words: "Terror Reign by Radicals, says Palmer" and "Nation-wide Uprising on Saturday."
 Localities prepared their police forces and some states mobilized their militias.
 New York City's 11,000-man police force worked for 32 hours straight.
 Boston police mounted machine guns on automobiles and positioned them around the city.

 The date came and went without incident.
 Newspaper reaction was almost uniform in its mockery of Palmer and his "hallucinations."
 Clarence Darrow called it the "May Day scare."
 The Rocky Mountain News asked the Attorney General to cease his alerts: "We can never get to work if we keep jumping sideways in fear of the bewiskered Bolshevik."
-Palmer's embarrassment buttressed Louis Freeland's position in opposition to the Palmer raids when he testified before a Congressional Committee on May 7–8.
+Palmer's embarrassment buttressed Louis Freeland Post's position in opposition to the Palmer raids when he testified before a Congressional Committee on May 7–8.